enaeher/blog/about/index.md

 # About.

-{% rokka_photo f44b57 "At Illini State Park" %}
+{% rokka_photo 17ece9 "Photo by Josh Cantor" %}

 I'm a Lisp programmer living in New York.
-I wrote Common Lisp for a while; more recently I've been writing Clojure for [Shortcut](https://shortcut.com/).
+I wrote Common Lisp for while; now I write Clojure for Apple.
 I like bikes and Emacs.

 Elsewhere: